AmnisIO/AmnisIO/README.md

 * The only possible operator is MAP

 ###### Drivers
-* Arduino UNO driver is working
+* Arduino UNO driver is working, with digital inputs and outputs (analog inputs to be added shortly)
 * Other drivers need to be added

 ### JavaScript / TypeScript